Great Lakes Valley Conference: Recent history

 The most recent departures from the GLVC came at the end of the 2021–22 academic year, when charter member Southern Indiana joined Lindenwood in moving to Division I and the Ohio Valley Conference, temporarily reducing the league to thirteen schools.
 They were replaced by associate member Upper Iowa, admitted to the GLVC as a full member effective fall 2023, and former associate member Lincoln, admitted effective fall 2024.

 With the addition of new members, the GLVC amended the core sports requirement that had been in place since 2005.
 Starting in 2023–24, all full members must sponsor men's and women's basketball, men's and women's soccer, four additional men's sports, and four additional women's sports.
-The Commissioner's Cup was still awarded based on performance in the sports sponsored by all members; as of 2024–25, these included five women's sports (basketball, soccer, softball, cross country, and track & field) and three men's sports (basketball, soccer, and baseball).
+The Commissioner's Cup was still awarded based on performance in the sports sponsored by all members; as of 2025–26, these included five women's sports (basketball, soccer, softball, cross country, and track & field) and three men's sports (basketball, soccer, and baseball).

 The GLVC added three sports for 2025–26—women's wrestling, men's volleyball, and STUNT—bringing the total number of conference sports to 27.
 Women's wrestling (2025–26 winter season) debuted in partnership with the GLIAC, with a lineup including full members McKendree, Quincy, Upper Iowa, and William Jewell, and associate members Davenport University, Grand Valley State University, and Northern Michigan University.
 For men's volleyball (2026 spring season) the initial lineup included full members Maryville, Missouri S&T, Quincy, Rockhurst, and Southwest Baptist, plus associate members Roosevelt University, Thomas More University, and the University of Jamestown.
 For STUNT (also 2026 spring season), the initial lineup included full members Maryville, Quincy, Southwest Baptist, Drury, and Lewis, plus associate members Ferris State University, Purdue University Northwest, and Trevecca Nazarene University.
+Of the three new sports, women's wrestling experienced the greatest immediate success, with McKendree winning the 2026 national championship.

+On June 24, 2026, the last remaining charter member of the conference, Indianapolis, announced that it will leave the GLVC for the G-MAC, effective July 1, 2027.